-Oil Prices Just Surged Past $95/Barrel — An Automotive Engineer Reveals the Tiny Device That's Helping Thousands of Drivers Save Up to 30% Before Their Next Fill-Up
+Oil Prices Just Surged Past $95/Barrel — An Automotive Engineer Reveals the Tiny Device That's Helping Thousands of Drivers Get More Miles From Every Gallon

 Mark Anderson

 APRIL 2026 UPDATE: "With crude oil climbing past $95 a barrel and gas stations adjusting prices almost overnight, I can no longer stay quiet.
 After 15 years as an automotive engineer, I'm going public with the one device I've been recommending privately to friends and family.
-The average driver is now burning through $2,800+ a year on gas — and up to 30% of that is being wasted due to a problem your mechanic will never tell you about."
+The average driver is now burning through $2,800+ a year on gas — and a surprising amount of that is being wasted due to a problem your mechanic will never tell you about."

 Let me be blunt: what's happening at the pump right now is not going to get better anytime soon.